CyberC4p0/dotfiles/README.md

 # Workstation Vimrc Config
 *Supported systems:*
-- Linux (Any distros based off of debian)
+- Linux (Any distro based off of debian)
 - Windows: Windows Subsystem for Linux (Ubuntu/Debian/Kali Linux) Article on how to enable Windows Subsystem for Linux https://www.windowscentral.com/install-windows-subsystem-linux-windows-10